 AIB hearings will only be conducted when the institution is pursuing sanctions that include either suspension or expulsion.
 The AIB hearing provides the instructor and the student with the opportunity to present evidence and witnesses.

 (1) Scheduling and notification:

-(a) Initiation: The AIB hearing process will be initiated when the dean or the AIB determines that the alleged violation may involve a possible sanction of suspension or expulsion.
+(a) Initiation: The AIB hearing process will be initiated when the AVP or the AIB determines that the alleged violation may involve a possible sanction of suspension or expulsion.

-(c) Notification: The dean will notify the student, instructor, and AIB hearing panel members.
+(c) Notification: The AVP will notify the student, instructor, and AIB hearing panel members.
 Notification will include:

 (i) All information provided by the instructor when the violation was reported and all documents related to the alleged violation.
 However, any such information and documents that were previously provided to the student are not required to be included in the notification sent to the student.
 Also, information and documents should be redacted to the extent their release would compromise test or examination contents or if the documents include other students’ education records;